This post may contain affiliate links. Please read our disclosure policy.

-With their tangy, delicious crunch, pickled asparagus spears make a great, low-calorie snack (about 7 calories a spear).
-They add instant sparkle to some of my favorite salads like Crab Salad, Corn Salad, and Nicoise Salad.
+I find myself reaching for these crisp, vinegary spears constantly once I have them in the refrigerator.
+They make a perfect low-calorie snack (just about 7 calories per spear), but I what I love most is how they add instant zing to some of my favorite salads like Crab Salad, Corn Salad, and Nicoise Salad.

 Recipe Options